shellenv/smartcd/README.md

 ## OK, HOW DO I USE IT?

-  It's stupid easy.
-If you have already downloaded the archive or checked out the source, you can:
+  It's simple enough:  If you have already downloaded the archive or checked out the source, you can:

     make install